petergregg/Content/Blog/Articles/Scan a dotnet Core Projects Dependencies for Potential Vulnerabilities in an Azure Pipeline with Snyk.md

 # Securing Your Dependencies: Integrating Snyk into Azure Pipelines

 In the dynamic landscape of modern software development, security is not just a buzzword—it's a prerequisite.
 Open-source dependencies inject agility into our projects but also introduce potential vulnerabilities.
 Snyk, is a developer-centric solution for identifying and mitigating these risks.
-In this guide, we'll walk through seamlessly integrating Snyk into Azure Pipelines, ensuring your dependencies are as robust as your code.
+In this article, we'll walk through seamlessly integrating Snyk into Azure Pipelines, ensuring your dependencies are as robust as your code.

-# Understanding the Imperative:
+## Understanding the Imperative

 Before diving into the integration, let's acknowledge why managing dependencies is paramount.
 Our applications lean heavily on third-party libraries, but these can be an Achilles' heels if not managed meticulously.
 Snyk steps in as the guardian, offering a proactive stance against vulnerabilities, allowing developers to navigate the intricate web of dependencies securely.